SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/05-Summary.md

 ```

 - Variables scope - determines where the variable can be accessed:
-    - Global scope - any variable not inside a function or a block of code
+    - global scope - any variable not inside a function or a block of code
-    - Functional scope - variables that are declared inside functions
+    - functional scope - variables that are declared inside functions
-    - Block scope - `let` and `const` are visible within the code block they are placed
+    - block scope - `let` and `const` are visible within the code block they are placed

 - Arithmetic operators return a single numerical value (`+`, `-`, `*`, `/`, etc.)